 Plan for the upcoming year:

 Consider any big plans for 2017.
 Are there going to be any large purchases?
 Do you see yourself buying a home or a new car?
 How about travel?
 Address these items when planning for the New Year.
-Remember to factor in any additional expenses, such as a home security system, vehicle service contracts or travel insurance.
+Remember to factor in any additional expenses, such as a home security system or travel insurance.

 #2: Set Yourself Up For Success